iter8-tools/iter8/content/integrations/kui.md

 2. `iter8 create experiment`: This command also opens a KUI sidecar and is used to create Human-In-The-Loop experiments with iter8.
 This command opens a sidecar with two tabs- one for creating the experiment and one for viewing the decision and metrics for the experiment from _iter8-analytics_.
 The sidecar options are interactive and can be experimented with according to your preferences.

-To run this command, iter8 requires you to export a URL to acccess the _iter8_analytics_ service, as an environment variable.
+To run this command, iter8 requires you to export a URL to access the _iter8_analytics_ service, as an environment variable.
 To do this, you may have to expose the iter8 analytics service to a NodePort first:

 ```sh
 $ kubectl expose svc iter8-analytics -n iter8 --name=iter8-analytics-np --type=NodePort